 Acclaimed young composer Viet Cuong joins the show to share his thoughts about band music, his work as a composer, and how growing up in the Lassiter band helped him fit in and find his place in the world.

 Robert Sheldon has had a remarkable career as a composer, conductor, and music educator and is the Director of Concert Band Publications at Alfred Music.

 Works by composer Randall Standridge are consistently among the highest selling and most widely performed music each year.
 In this episode, he offers insight into his music and career as a composer.

 Composer and arranger Rob Romeyn joins me this week to talk about his career, the lessons he learned from great mentors as a young arranger, and his current work with C.L.
 Barnhouse.

 Ron Sikes has been a band director in Jefferson County Missouri for 19 years and a MMEA Past Jazz Vice President.
 In many ways, Ron embodies the growth mindset and in this episode he discusses his relentless pursuit of personal growth in all that he does.

 Self-described as "an Australian composer with a penchant for colour and creativity in the wind band genre," Jodie Blackshaw shares the story of her career, her music, and her thoughts about teaching band.

-Composer Michael Markowski joins the show to offer a thoughtful conversation about his very unique career as a musician and composer.
+Composer Rossano Galante joins the show to discuss his career as a band composer and Hollywood orchestrator.

 A podcast featuring conversations with teachers, composers, and performers of music for winds and percussion.